 Tan said most goals for AEC implementation have already been met.
-He added that full economic integration will need more cooperation between the private sector and governments.
+However, he added that full economic integration will need more cooperation between the private sector and governments.

 Infrastructure Projects for AEC 2015

-Because infrastructure development in ASEAN has, in the past, been prioritized based on constraints and other issues faced by individual governments.
-Better coordination throughout the region will be the best way to meet infrastructure needs and make the AEC a success.
+Development in ASEAN was prioritized based on constraints and other issues faced by individual governments in the past.
+As such, better coordination throughout the region is the best way to meet infrastructure needs and make the AEC a success.

-The report also listed the conditions for success with regard’s to ASEAN’s infrastructure.
-This includes setting up more public-private partnerships, centralizing government processes, and helping firms manage large infrastructure projects.
+The report also listed the conditions for success with regards to ASEAN’s infrastructure.
+They include setting up more public-private partnerships, centralizing government processes, and helping firms manage large infrastructure projects.

 Financial Integration and Stock Market Connectivity

 The AEC’s purpose is to smooth regional investment, connect financial markets, and eliminate capital movement restrictions.
-The goal is to increase trade and investment while promoting the 10-nation bloc as a single destination to the world.
+It has a goal of increasing trade and investment while promoting the 10-nation bloc as a single destination to the world.

 However, countries in ASEAN are each at a different stage of development.
 Achieving financial integration between all members is arguably the most challenging part of AEC 2015 because of this.

 ASEAN must quickly make progress in three areas to meet its goals of financial integration.
 These are harmonization of payment and settlement systems, financial services liberalization, and capital account liberalization.